 Health is more than just the absence of disease.
 You may not be dealing with a health concern at the moment, but it doesn’t mean that there isn’t something in your life that could use a little work (or a break, even.
 Balance is key.).
 This comes up a lot with health coaches who struggle to sign on new clients or attract clients who end up not being the right fit.

-Personal and professional development includes applying the same principles of wellness to your own life as you would encourage your clients, in addition to investing in books, resources, and programs that help you improve, and implementing them on a daily basis.
+Personal and professional development includes applying the same principles of wellness to your own life as you would encourage your clients.
+This includes investing in books, coaching, and resources.

 Building a thriving health coaching practice doesn’t have to be complicated or expensive.